tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-IntroXmlTei.md

 ---
-title: "Brief introduction to XML and TEI"
+title: "DH Leipzig 2015: A brief introduction to XML and TEI"
 author: Till Grallert
 date: 2015-12-13 18:41:35
 ---